gosu/ashton/README.md

 - {Ashton::Shader}
   * #use {} - Inside the block, all draw operations are affected by the shader.
   * Supports vertex and fragment shaders.

-- {Ashton::PostProcess}
-  * A specific type of shader to perform full-screen post-processing.
-  * #process - Used to post-process the entire Gosu::Window at once, after some, or all, drawing is complete.
-  * Supports fragment shaders.
-  * [TODO] Includes a small library of example shaders (:blur, :simplex, etc).
+  * Includes a small library of example shaders (:radial_blur, :pixelate, etc).

 - {Ashton::Framebuffer}
   * #use {} - Inside the block, draw operations go into the framebuffer, rather than onto the window.
   * #to_image - Convert to Gosu::Image.
-  * #draw - Draw directly onto a Gosu::Window.
+  * #draw - Draw directly onto a Gosu::Window (Only accepts x, y coordinate).
   * [TODO] #flip!, #flip - Invert framebuffer's vertical orientation.

 Similar Libraries